p-wegner/coding-aider/README.md

     - **Apply Design Pattern Action**: Apply predefined design patterns to selected files or directories.
     - **Persistent Files Action**: Manage the list of persistent files for Aider operations.
     - **OpenAiderActionGroup**: Access a popup menu with all available Aider actions.
+    - **Document Each Folder Action**: Generate documentation for each folder in the selected files.
+    - **Continue Plan Action**: Allow users to select and continue an unfinished plan within the Coding Aider plugin.

 13. **Structured Mode**:
     - Facilitates a more organized approach to developing features and implementing code changes.